henrikingo/impress.js/src/plugins/README.md

 `reason`), and this can change the behavior of the upcoming transition.
 For example, the `goto` plugin will set the `event.detail.next` to point to some other element, causing the presentation to jump to that step instead.
-Setting `event.detail.next` to equal `event.target` would cause the transition to be aborted.

 ### GUI plugins